abasired/Data_struct_algos/rot_arr_search_explanation_2.md

 ### Reasoning
-This problem can be categorized as a traditional sorting problem followed by appropriate operations.
-We initially sort input list and alternatively pick numbers to obtain required solution.In this case we choose to implement merge-sort algorithm as it has the least worst case time complexity among sorting algorithms.
-Further, as the input list can be only from $[0,9]$, space complexity is also low comparatively.
+In this problem, we can still use binary search even though the input is not sorted array.
+We can use the fact that sub-array is either sorted array or a smaller rotated array.

 ### complexity analysis
-1. Time complexity is $O(n\log(n))$
+1. Time complexity is $O(\log(n))$
-2. Space Complexity is $O(n)$
+2. Space Complexity is $O(1)$